Data updates & changelog

 How to follow changes

-Each calculator's footer shows when that specific page's data was last reviewed.
+Each calculator's footer shows when that page was last materially updated — whether the change was copy, layout, schema, or the underlying rates — and individual rate rows carry their own source and review dates.
 For the full picture, this page is updated whenever a material change ships.
 Spotted a number that looks off?
 The contact page is the fastest way to flag it — corrections are logged here.

 Estimates are planning ranges, not contractor quotes.
 We don't replace your contractor, permit, or inspector.